Real Madrid beats Atletico on penalties in Champions League. Arsenal, Villa, Dortmund also advance

 England’s unexpected challenge

 There’s only one former European champion from England left in the Champions League.
-Villa's unbeaten home record has driven its run to the quarterfinal, with wins against Bayern, Juventus, Celtic and now Brugge.
+Villa's unbeaten home record has driven its run to the quarterfinal, with wins against Bayern, Bologna, Celtic and now Brugge.

 Liverpool’s exit to PSG followed Manchester City being pushed out of the knockout playoffs last month by Real Madrid.
 Without the Champions League winners in 2019 and 2023, respectively, England’s challenge halved to just two.